Ailsa Lipscombe

 Professional Summary

-Ailsa Lipscombe, PhD, begins her new role at CCM on Aug.
-15, 2024.
-Lipscombe holds a PhD in Music from the University of Chicago.
-Her primary research explores intersectional experiences of medicalization, with a focus on reimagining listening praxes through embodiment, relationality and trauma.
-Her work has been supported by the Fulbright Association, Te Tūapapa Mātauranga o Aotearoa me Amerika, the Society for Ethnomusicology and the Society for Music Theory.
+Ailsa Lipscombe is an Assistant Professor of Ethnomusicology, with a specialization in sound studies and critical disability studies.
+She holds a PhD in Music from the University of Chicago and completed a post-doctoral fellowship at Te Herenga Waka—Victoria University of Wellington in the School of Information Management.
+Her primary research explores intersectional experiences of medicalization, with a focus on reimagining listening praxes through embodiment, relationality, and trauma.
+Her work has been supported by the Fulbright Association, Te Tūapapa Mātauranga o Aotearoa me Amerika, the Society for Ethnomusicology, the American Musicological Society, and the Society for Music Theory.

 Education